prebid/prebid.github.io/dev-docs/modules/paapi.md

 | fledgeEnabled | Boolean | Enable/disable a bidder to participate in FLEDGE | Defaults to `false` |
 |defaultForSlots | Number |Default value for `imp.ext.ae` in requests for specified bidders |Should be 1|

-In addition to enabling PAAPI at the module level, individual can must also be enabled.
+In addition to enabling PAAPI at the module level, individual bidders can also be enabled.
 This allows publishers to selectively test with one or more bidders as they desire.
 To enable one or more bidders, use the `setBidderConfig` method of Prebid.js: